Alan Mac Clyde (1950s novelist)

-Alan Mac Clyde or Alan McClyde is the name used in the 1950s by the Paris-based publishers of some English-language erotica: Patrick Garnot of Pall Mall Press and Bronislaw Kaminsky, aka Bruno Durocher, of Week End Books both located in 5, rue Gît-le-Cœur, Paris.
+Alan Mac Clyde or Alan McClyde is the name used in the 1950s by the Paris-based publishers of some English-language erotica: Patrick Garnot of Pall Mall Press and Bronislaw Kaminsky, Bruno Durocher, of Week End Books both located in 5, rue Gît-le-Cœur, Paris.
 The pseudonym Alan Mac Clyde had previously been used by another author of French-language erotica in the 1930s.